FirstEverTech/RTX4000-MFG-Unlock/README2.md

 ---

-## 🎯 What I do (current services)
+## 🎯 What I do

-Based at [firstever.tech](https://www.firstever.tech/), I help small and medium businesses as well as individual clients with:
+Based at [FirstEver Technology](https://www.firstever.tech/), I help small and medium businesses as well as individual clients with:

 - **IT Strategy & Business Alignment** – bridging the gap between technical possibilities and real business goals.
 - **Process Automation** – turning manual, repetitive tasks into reliable, self‑running workflows.